maryamziaa/ConceptBERT/README.md

 # ConceptBERT

-The source code for our EMNLP paper onceptBert: Concept-Aware Representation for Visual Question Answering (Coming soon ...)
+The source code for our EMNLP paper ConceptBert: Concept-Aware Representation for Visual Question Answering (Coming soon ...)